cgchoffman/final/readme.md

 the tools above will be used there.
 - Screenloads and asks for users location                                   **DONE**
 - when location is given, load map                                          **DONE**
-  - If user doesn't allow geolocation, tell user to select start location
+  - If user doesn't allow geolocation, tell user to select start location   *will use search bar for this*
 - place user marker https://developers.google.com/maps/documentation/javascript/reference#Marker    **DONE**
 - place beer location markers one at a time (unless it's super slow, then just as fast as you can)